School Programmes

 4installations-

-Aerial Climbing through a Flock of Colored Birds
+Aerial Climbing through a Flock of Coloured Birds

 Aerial Climbing is an interactive artwork created from horizontal bars of varying colours, projection, coloured light and sound.
 Suspended by rope, the bars appear to float in space.
 People can use these bars to navigate carefully through the artwork.
-The bars are linked, so every movement will affect others bars and also the people who are standing on them.
+The bars are linked, so every movement will affect other bars and also the people who are standing on them.
 Everyone’s experience will differ depending on the route chosen and how many other people are climbing at the same time.
-The artwork explores the aerial dance of swooping, intricately coordinated patterns in the sky, a phenomenon known as murmuration. -
+The artwork explores the aerial dance of swooping, intricately coordinated patterns of birds in the sky, a phenomenon known as murmuration.

 -